RTurney/Gilded-Rose/js-jest/README.md

 #### Tests in production

 * items have a sellin value
-* tems have a quality value
+* items have a quality value
 * at the end of each day both values are lowered
 * Once the sellin date has passed, quality drops 2x faster
 * updateQuality will not take an item's value below 0
 * aged brie increases in quailty the older it gets
 * quality of an item cannot be above 50
 * Sulfuras does not have to be sold and does not decrease in quality
-* backstage passes increase in value close they get to sellin dates
+* backstage passes increase in value the closer they get to sellin dates
   - increases by 2 when there are 10 days or less left
   - increases by 3 when there are 5 days or less left
 * backstage passes drop to 0 after the concert
+* conjured items decreae in quality at double the rate

 There are two test suites, with 17 tests.
 Currently this code passes all tests with 100% coverage